 - If you can’t get out into nature, even just looking at a picture of a rural landscape, such as trees, hills, a lake or the sky, helps to counteract urban stress.

 - Listen to music that resonates with your alpha brain waves This will encourage you to move into a more calm and relaxed state.

 24-hour crisis plan: recap

 Pay attention to your symptoms.
 When you spot the signs of burnout, take action fast.
 Look at the list of first steps and commit to following them for at least a day (ideally longer).

 Clear your diary wherever possible, try to stay off your computer and social media, avoid any potential stressors and try to create a calm environment.
 If burnout is approaching and you can’t take these actions, try something from the burnout first aid list to tide you over until you can take a real break.

 Remember, these are just the first steps, and will not be enough to hold burnout at bay in the long term.

-Harriet Griffey’s new book, From Burnout to Balance, will be published on 29 October 2020 (Hardie Grant, £12.99).
+Harriet Griffey’s new book, From Burnout to Balance, is out now (Hardie Grant, £12.99).
 Click here to order your copy.

 This article was first published in In The Moment Magazine issue 29.
 Unfortunately In The Moment Magazine is no longer available in print, but In The Moment Magazine back issues are available on Readly.